 Which Option Should You Pursue?

 Both options can lead to rewarding and fulfilling careers.
 Your choice must be informed by your own interests and abilities.
 You can probably make a more informed decision after taking the first programming course and some of the other core courses for the major.
-At that point, talk to your adviser, other faculty members (yes, we all have different opinions on the matter), and consultants at our Academic and Career Planning Center.
+At that point, talk to your adviser, other faculty members (yes, we all have different opinions on the matter), and consultants at our Career Services office.
 Search descriptions of jobs at websites such as Dice.com and gain insight into what career track holds the most promise for you.

 “C” Rule for Core Courses Below 300-level (only under older 2007 MISBD Program Design)